Yanrice/terraform-ec2-aws/README.md

 * Checkout: Pulls code from GitHub.
 * Terraform Init: Initializes Terraform.
-* Terraform Plan: Generates execution plan.
+* Terraform Plan: Generates execution plan (skipped if DESTROY is checked).
-* Approval: Manual approval step before apply (on main branch).
+* Approval: Manual approval step before apply (skipped if DESTROY is checked).
-* Terraform Apply: Applies the changes to deploy EC2.
+* Terraform Apply: Applies the changes to deploy EC2 (skipped if DESTROY is checked).
+* Terraform Destroy: Destroys the infrastructure if DESTROY parameter is checked.

+## Running the Pipeline

+* To deploy: Run the pipeline with DESTROY unchecked (default).
+* To destroy: Run the pipeline with DESTROY checked.
+* Monitor the Jenkins console output for the EC2 public IP (on apply) or confirmation of destruction.

 ## Variables

 Ensure `terraform.tfvars` or variables are set appropriately.
 For security, avoid committing sensitive vars to Git; set them in Jenkins environment if needed.

 ## Notes

-* Ensure Terraform is installed on the Jenkins agent (e.g., via system packages or Docker agent with Terraform image).
+* Ensure Terraform is installed on the Jenkins agent (e.g., via system packages or Docker agent with Terraform image: `hashicorp/terraform:1.5.7`).
 * For production, add more security, like locking Terraform state with S3 backend.
-* If using a different branch, adjust the 'when' condition in Approval stage.
-* After deployment, check the output in Jenkins console for the EC2 public IP.
+* The destroy stage runs with `-auto-approve` for automation; use with caution.
+* Update `AWS_DEFAULT_REGION` in `Jenkinsfile` to match your Terraform `aws_region`.

 ## Cleanup

-Run `terraform destroy` manually or add a destroy stage in the pipeline (with caution).
+To destroy the infrastructure:

+* In Jenkins, click "Build with Parameters".
+* Check the DESTROY box.
+* lick Build.

 Add the `Jenkinsfile` to your repository root, commit, and push to GitHub.